MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xe4--worker-invalid.md

 ---
 title: Bug Check 0xE4 WORKER\_INVALID
 description: The WORKER\_INVALID bug check has a value of 0x000000E4.
-This indicates that memory that should not contain an executive work item does contain such an item, or that a currently active work item was queued. ms.assetid: 93951b77-bedf-4781-9c2b-e8df2aa8cb1c
+This typically indicates that memory that should not contain an executive work item does contain such an item. ms.assetid: 93951b77-bedf-4781-9c2b-e8df2aa8cb1c
 keywords: ["Bug Check 0xE4 WORKER_INVALID", "WORKER_INVALID"]
 topic_type: